-We are the University of Iowa’s new WSI, working together as an interdisciplinary team with the hopes to develop sound strategies and technological solutions to meet the challenges facing society’s growing need for sustainable water resources and educate future generations of sustainable water citizens.
+We are the members of the University of Iowa’s Water Sustainability Initiative, working together as an interdisciplinary team with the hopes to develop sound strategies and technological solutions to meet the challenges facing society’s growing need for sustainable water resources and educate future generations of sustainable water citizens.
 The initiative began as a faculty cluster hire in 2009, and our members come from many diverse professional backgrounds to work to meet our water sustainability goals.

-WSI is an interdisciplinary team of researchers and educators that encompasses the Colleges of Liberal Arts and Sciences, Public Health, Law, Engineering, the Graduate College, the Public Policy Center
+WSI is an interdisciplinary team of researchers and educators that encompasses the Colleges of Liberal Arts and Sciences, Public Health, Engineering, the Graduate College, and the UI Flood Center

 .
 Ten new faculty positions have been added to expand the University of Iowa’s existing research strengths in engineering, natural and social sciences, public health, and the humanities.
 The University of Iowa is committed to creating a sustainability campus through its support of the WSI, UI Office of Sustainability

 The Initiative also hopes to transform education for university students by providing additional graduate and undergraduate opportunities for interdisciplinary training and research, and by integrating sustainability concepts and behavioral change strategies to existing coursework.
 There is also a profound opportunity for the WSI to help inform upper level high school students, community college students, and professional trades-personnel in the areas of sustainability literacy, applied mathematics and information sourcing as it applies to future career paths.
 As the WSI continues to develop research and education programs oriented toward greater water sustainability, the team also facilitates engagement with the university community, Iowa citizens and the world.